The Mandel Program for Social Leadership in the North

 The third cohort of the program is studying full-time from September 2019 to August 2020.
 Fellows receive full tuition and a stipend for the entire year, in order to enable them to devote the better part of their time and energy to the program.

-The Mandel Program for Social Leadership is based on three main components:
+The Mandel Program for Social Leadership in the North is based on three main components:

 1. Theoretical studies in six subject areas